warrenbuckley/UmbracoExtensionMethods/README.md

 Umbraco Community Extension Methods
 ========================

-This is a community project to create a library of Umbraco Extension Methods to use in Razor files.
+This is a community project to create a library of Umbraco Extension Methods to use in Razor files and with the ContentService?

 ##Ideas
 Here are a few ideas that I have bouncing around: